gaultier/blog/wait_process_timeout.md

 The reality is grimmer, looking through the `timeout` implementation:

-- We could have inherited any signal mask from our parent so we need to explictly unblock the signals we are interested in
+- We could have inherited any signal mask from our parent so we need to explictly unblock the signals we are interested in.
-- Signals can be sent to a process group we need to handle that case
+- Signals can be sent to a process group we need to handle that case.
-- We have to avoid entering a 'signal loop'
+- We have to avoid entering a 'signal loop'.
-- Our process can be implicitly multithreaded due to some `timer_settime` implementations, therefore a `SIGALRM` signal sent to a process group, can be result in the signal being sent multiple times to a process (I am directly quoting the code comments from the `timeout` program here)
+- Our process can be implicitly multithreaded due to some `timer_settime` implementations, therefore a `SIGALRM` signal sent to a process group, can be result in the signal being sent multiple times to a process (I am directly quoting the code comments from the `timeout` program here).
-- When using `timer_create`, we need to take care of cleaning it up with `timer_delete`, lest we have a resource leak when retrying
+- When using `timer_create`, we need to take care of cleaning it up with `timer_delete`, lest we have a resource leak when retrying.
-- The signal handler may be called concurrently and we have to be aware of that
+- The signal handler may be called concurrently and we have to be aware of that.
 - Depending on the timer implementation we chose, we are susceptible to clock adjustments for example going back.
 E.g. `setitimer` only offers the `CLOCK_REALTIME` clock option for counting time, which is just the wall clock.
 We'd like something like `CLOCK_MONOTONIC` or `CLOCK_MONOTONIC_RAW` (the latter being Linux specific).

 So...
 I don't *love* this approach:

 - I find signals hard.
-It's basically a global `goto` to a completely different location
+It's basically a global `goto` to a completely different location.
-- A sigal handler is forced to use global mutable state, which is better avoided if possible, and it does not play nice with threads
+- A sigal handler is forced to use global mutable state, which is better avoided if possible, and it does not play nice with threads.
 - Lots of functions are not 'signal-safe', and that has led to security vulnerabilities in the past e.g. in [ssh](https://www.qualys.com/2024/07/01/cve-2024-6387/regresshion.txt).
 In short, non-atomic operations are not signal safe because they might be suspended in the middle, thus leaving an inconsistent state behind.
 Thus, we have to read documentation very carefully to ensure that we only call signal safe functions in our signal handler, and cherry on the cake, that varies from platform to platform, or even between libc versions on the same platform.
 - Signals do not compose well with other Unix entities such as file descriptors and sockets.
 For example, we cannot `poll` on signals.
 There are platform specific solutions though, keep on reading.
 - Different signals have different default behaviors, and this gets inherited in child processes, so you cannot assume anything in your program and have to be very defensive.
 Who knows what the parent process, e.g. the shell, set as the signal mask?
 If you read through the whole implementation of the `timeout` program, a lot of the code is dedicated to setting signal masks in the parent, forking, immediately changing the signal mask in the child and the parent, etc. Now, I believe modern Unices offer more control than `fork()` about what signal mask the child should be created with, so maybe it got better.
 Still, it's a lot of stuff to know.